openshift-pipelines/pipelines-as-code/README.md

 ## Components

-Pipelines as code leverage on this technologies :
+Pipelines as Code leverage on this technologies :

 - [Tekton Triggers](github.com/tektoncd/triggers): A Tekton Triggers
   EventListenner is spun up in a central namespace (`pipelines-as-code`).
 The EventListenner listen for webhook events and acts upon it.

-- Repository CRD: A new CRD introduced with Pipelines as code, It allows the user to specify which repo is started in which namespace they want.
+- Repository CRD: A new CRD introduced with Pipelines as Code, It allows the user to specify which repo is started in which namespace they want.

 - Web VCS support.
 When iterating over a Pull Request, status and control is